chocolatey/choco-wiki/ChocolateyConfiguration.md

 ### General
 * `maximumDownloadRateBitsPerSecond` = **' '** - The maximum download rate in bits per second.
 '0' or empty means no maximum.
 A number means that will be the maximum download rate in bps.
 Defaults to ''.
 Available in licensed editions v1.10+ only.
 See https://chocolatey.org/docs/features-download-throttle
+* `serviceInstallsDefaultUserName` = **ChocolateyLocalAdmin** - The default user name to use for installing services when one is not specified.
+Defaults to 'ChocolateyLocalAdmin'.
+The feature 'useLocalSystemForServiceInstalls' must be set to 'false' to use this field.
+Available in business editions v1.12.0+ only.
+* `serviceInstallsDefaultUserPassword` = **''** - The default user password to use for installing services when one is not specified.
+Defaults to ''.
+When '', the value will be generated as encrypted hash specific to the machine and will not be known.
+The feature 'useLocalSystemForServiceInstalls' must be set to 'false' to use this field.
+Available in business editions v1.12.0+ only.

 ### Virus Scanning
 * `virusCheckMinimumPositives` = **'5'** - Minimum numer of scan result positives before flagging a binary as a possible virus.
 Used when virusScannerType is VirusTotal.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-virus-check